A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: Experiment

 \section{Experiment}

 In this section, we present a comprehensive series of experiments to demonstrate the enhanced steering capabilities, improved navigation efficiency, and versatile locomotion across various terrains.
-We first show \flores has the ability to navigate through various terrains with multi-modal locomotion strategies that facilitate smooth transitions between wheeled and legged movement.
+We first show \flores has the ability to navigate through various terrains with multi-modal locomotion with smooth transitions between wheeled and legged movement.
 Additionally, we compute the Cost of Transport (CoT) for \flores and B2W, a state-of-the-art wheel-legged platform from Unitree Robotics, during various navigation tasks to quantify \flores's superior steering ability and navigation efficiency.
+All comparisons use identical task definitions and command profiles.